Skip to content

 File Format

 Due to the high number of variables, this is a large dataset.
-Only subsets of variables or geographies will be able to be opened in applications like Excel, and those opening this data in more advanced statistical or programming environments will often need to manage memory, especially when running on a local machine.
+Only subsets of variables or geographies will be able to be opened in applications like Excel, and those opening this data in more advanced statistical or programming environments may need to manage memory.

-That said, this data is typically delivered in .csv format with each row representing a single individual or geography and each column representing a FollowGraph variable.
+That said, this data is typically delivered in .csv or .parquet format with each row representing a single geography and each column representing a FollowGraph variable.
 Our standard geographic file is at the census block group level.
-If you are interested in other formats (H3 or census tract being some examples...), don't hesitate to ask your Spatial.ai representative.

 The below table is an example table with 10 random selected variables (you can scroll the table right to see the whole thing) at a census block group level.